JoshSchramm94/validateHOT/paper/paper.md

 ### Creating validation task/market scenario

 The CBC setup of `create_hot()` is nearly the same as for the MaxDiff example.
-In addition, we must define the linear-coded variable (`lin.p`), the coding of the attributes (`coding`), and the values that were used when estimating the utilities for the linear-coded variable (`interpolate.levels`).
+Besides the arguments defined above, we must define the linear-coded variable (`lin.p`), the coding of the attributes (`coding`), and the values that were used when estimating the utilities for the linear-coded variable (`interpolate.levels`).

 ``` r
 hot_cbc_linear <- create_hot(